bverhoeff/ZipMergePdf/README.md

 I couldn't find a tool that solved this but luckily ChatGPT helped me find pypdf.

 The method in run.py handles the two PDF's and creates a zip-merged PDF with all pages in correct order.
+And you don't need to leave credentials at 'free' online pdf websites.
 Tadaa....